 (This post is for humor.
 It is not a scientific comparison.)
-I now live with one cat, Norie.
+I live with one cat, Norie.
 My husband died in 2009.
-(My second cat, Sister had to be euthanized at the end of 2018.)
 While remaining open minded to a new relationship, I wonder how living with a cat compares to living with a husband.

-I have one cat in my life: Norie, a black, personality-loaded pantherette.
+Norie is a black, personality-loaded pantherette.
 She is funny, easy to get along with, and keeps me company.
-A husband would or could be an unknown mixture of a lot of complex habits, opinions, and life styles.
+A husband would or could be an unknown mixture of a lot of unknown, complex habits, opinions, and life styles.
 In other words, he could be a major unknown factor in my life.
 So one point for Norie.
 But a husband could bring new surprises and adventures to my life so one for each.
 Husband: 1, Cat: 1.

-I did all of these for my past husband, (except the litter box!)
-Norie also provides some of the same companionship factors as a husband.
+I did all of these for my husband, (except the litter box!)
+Norie does provide some of the same companionship factors as a husband.
 But a husband would not be dependent on me for everything; could be a listening ear with appropriate, compassionate, verbal responses and support.
 So 2 points for husband.
 Husband: 3, Cat: 1.

 Being awakened by a husband may or may not be a wonderful experience: kisses, caresses, embraces or scratchy chin, bad breath, grumpy….
 So he is an unknown factor.

 Norie wakes me up by pawing my arm three times.
-If it is too early I just cover my head and tell her, “It’s too early,” in a very groggy voice and she leaves me alone for a while 30-60 minutes.
+If it is too early I just cover my head and tell her, “It’s too early,” in a very groggy voice and she leaves me alone for 30-60 minutes.
 With a cat I know the routine.
 A husband would be an unknown but intriguing factor.
-Husband: 3, Cat: 3.
+So a point each.
+Husband: 4, Cat: 5.

 When I get to the kitchen Norie sits patiently while I prepare her food.
 I wouldn’t marry a husband who expected breakfast served to him everyday, whether he waited patiently or not (at least not for long.)
 So a moot point; no point for either.
 Husband: 5, Cat: 6.

 If I have a snack during the day, Norie will make little kitten sounds and snake around my ankles and circle them like a shark to tell me she wants something to eat too.
 She is on a diet to lose a few pounds, so I only give her dental treats on occasion.
 Husbands may want snacks too but they can get them for themselves.
-Husband: 5, Cat: 4.
+Husband: 6, Cat: 6.

 But some nights I don’t even turn the TV on and enjoy the quiet.
 What if my husband doesn’t want to enjoy quiet evenings or wants to jack the television volume up too high?
 Too many unknowns at this point.
 Husband: 7, Cat: 8.

 My husband wasn’t super-hairy but I have heard tales from other wives about bathtub or shower drains clogging from husbands not cleaning the drain from shed hair.
-Well, I have one cat with with a thick, rich black, coat that never ceases to shed, even after brushing her.
+Well, I have one cat with a thick, rich black, coat that never ceases to shed, even after brushing her.
 But she doesn’t shower.

 Living with anyone requires some give and take, disagreements, frustration, and arguments.
 Since I am the one with the cat’s food, I am in charge and she knows it.
 A husband would be a totally different situation, but one with more fringe benefits.
 Husband: 9, Cat: 8 .

 You know how some husbands take a nap every day, after a long day at work?
-Cats sleep about 12-16 hours a day!
-But they sleep while I am gone and wake up easily, then sleep while I do at night.
-But she has a tendency to wake me up way too early for a little cuddling.
+Cats sleep about 16-20 hours a day!
+Norie sleeps while I am gone and wakes up easily, then sleeps while I do at night.
+But Nories has a tendency to wake me up way too early for a little cuddling.
 No point here.
-Husband: 6, Cat: 7.
+Husband: 9, Cat: 8.

 Norie is just plain cute, entertaining, trusting, affectionate and loving.
 I know this because she allows me to give her medicines twice a day with little to no resistance.
-Husbands can be all of the above too, but bring a complex mix of new experiences to my life.
-Husband: 8, Cat: 8.
+Husbands can be all of the above too, but bring a complex mix of potential new problems to my life.
+Husband: 10, Cat: 9.